graphext/cuery/actors/keywords/.actor/README.md

 - `metrics_start` and `metrics_end` control the historical data period
 - **Format**: YYYY-MM (e.g., "2024-07" for July 2024)
 - **Limitations**:
-  - Maximum 2-year range
+  - Maximum 4-year range
-  - Cannot be more than 2 years in the past
+  - Cannot be more than 4 years in the past
   - End date cannot be in the future
 - **Examples**:
-  - Last 12 months: `"2024-07"` to `"2025-07"`
+  - Last 12 months: `"2024-01"` to `"2025-01"`
   - Calendar year: `"2024-01"` to `"2024-12"`
-  - Recent 6 months: `"2024-12"` to `"2025-06"`
+  - Two-year analysis: `"2023-01"` to `"2025-01"`

 **Keyword Ideas Generation:**
-- Set `ideas: true` to generate additional keyword suggestions
+- Set `ideas: true` to generate additional keyword suggestions from Google's keyword planner
 - **Important**: Only available when providing 20 or fewer seed keywords
 - Use `max_ideas` to limit the number of generated keywords (recommended: 100-1000)
-- If more than 20 keywords are provided, idea generation will be automatically disabled with a warning
+- If more than 20 keywords are provided only the first 20 will be used
-- **Note**: Enabling ideas generation increases processing time but provides more comprehensive data

-**SERP Data Analysis:**
-- Configure `country`, `searchLanguage`, and `languageCode` for SERP analysis
-- Add `brands` and `competitors` arrays to identify them in search results
-- Adjust `resultsPerPage` and `maxPagesPerQuery` to control SERP data volume
-- **AI Models**: Configure topic extraction and intent classification models for advanced analysis

-### Customer ID Configuration

-The `customer` parameter is **optional** and works as follows:

-- **When provided**: Uses your specified Google Ads Customer ID to access keyword data from your Google Ads account
-- **When omitted**: Automatically uses Graphext's internal customer ID, which provides access to Google Ads API data without requiring your own Google Ads account

-💡 **Tip**: Most users can leave the customer field empty and use Graphext's internal access for comprehensive keyword data.
+- **Alternative**: Use `url` parameter to generate ideas from a landing page or website
+- **Whole Site Mode**: Set `whole_site: true` with domain-only URL to get site-wide keyword ideas

+**URL-based Keyword Generation:**
+- Provide a `url` parameter to generate keyword ideas from a specific landing page
+- For whole-site analysis, use domain-only URL (e.g., "example.com") and set `whole_site: true`
+- Works independently of the `keywords` parameter - you can use either or both

 ## Output